IRS Transcripts Overview Checklist (Diagnostic Use)

 Who This Checklist Is (and Is NOT) For

-- You need to see what the IRS has recorded about your tax account
+● You need to see what the IRS has recorded about your tax account so you can verify balances, payments, penalties, and any actions taken on your file.

-- You’re trying to understand why the IRS sent you a notice or bill
+● You are trying to understand why the IRS sent you a notice or bill and want to review the details behind the amount they claim you owe.

-- You suspect the IRS has incorrect information about your income or payments
+● You suspect the IRS has incorrect information about your income or payments, and need documentation to confirm whether a reporting or processing error occurred.

-- You’re preparing for an audit or responding to an IRS inquiry
+● You are preparing for an audit or responding to an IRS inquiry and want to review your account history to ensure your records match the IRS records.

-- You need proof of tax filing or payment history for loans, mortgages, or legal cases
+● You need proof of tax filing or payment history for loans, mortgages, or legal cases, and must provide official documentation that verifies your compliance.

-- Your issue requires identity theft or a compromised tax account (use IRS identity theft
+● Your issue involves identity theft or a compromised tax account, and you should follow official IRS identity theft procedures to secure your account and prevent further unauthorized activity.

 Decision Map: What Matters Most for IRS Transcripts

-The single biggest leverage point is timing: ordering transcripts before the IRS initiates contact puts you in control of discovery, rather than reacting.
+The single biggest leverage point is timing: ordering transcripts before the IRS initiates contact puts you in control of discovery rather than having to react.

-- Whether the income reported on your return matches what third parties reported to the
+● Whether the income reported on your return matches what third parties reported to the IRS is critical because discrepancies can trigger notices, adjustments, or additional tax assessments.

 The Checklist